-SIO plans to conduct low-energy marine seismic surveys in the Southwest Atlantic Ocean during September-October 2019.
-The seismic surveys would be conducted in the Exclusive Economic Zone (EEZ) of the Falkland Islands and International Waters, with water depths ranging from ~50-5700 meters (m) (See Figure 1 in the IHA application).
-The surveys would involve one source vessel, R/V

-Thomas G. Thompson (R/V Thompson).
-The Thompson would deploy up to two 45-in GI airguns at a depth of 2-4 m with a maximum total volume of ~90 in along predetermined tracklines associated with potential coring sites.
+SIO plans to conduct low-energy marine seismic surveys in the Southeast Atlantic Ocean during November-December 2019.
+The seismic surveys would be conducted to understand the volcanic and tectonic development of Walvis Ridge and Rio Grande Rise in the South Atlantic Ocean.
+The seismic surveys would be conducted in International Waters with water depths ranging from approximately 500 to 5700 m.
+The surveys would involve one source vessel, R/V Thomas G. Thompson (Thompson).
+The Thompson would deploy up to two 45-in3 GI airguns at a depth of 2-4 m with a maximum total volume of ~ 90 in3 along predetermined tracklines.